-Summer is here, and for a lot of people, vacation seems daunting or was postponed.
+Spring is in the air, and for a lot of people, spring break seems daunting or was postponed.
 You want to go on vacation, but is it actually possible?
 Do you have enough money?
 Will you be safe out there?

 You want to party with your family and friends, but is that even a good idea?

 What you can safely do is find your Me Time.
 And I don’t mean time to watch a movie or to finally pick up and read that book you’ve wanted to read.
 I mean making time to think about yourself, about your own person, your life . . . and draw conclusions based on the things you see around you.

 (Don’t feel like reading this article today?
 Watch my recent interview where I discuss the importance of scheduling “me time” every week–especially during a global pandemic.
 And while you’re at it, DOWNLOAD the ME TIME activity WORKSHEET for your mind, body, and soul.)